SeKwonLee/sekwonlee.github.io/_pages/about.md

 I am broadly interested in improving the performance and reliability of storage/file systems, operating systems, distributed systems, and database systems.
 Especially, my recent studies focus on designing an index structure and building a system based on Persistent Memory (PM).
-Currently, I am studying the design issues of persistent datastore running on far memory architectures.
+Currently, I am studying the design issues of an elastic and high-performance datastore for far memory architectures.

 # News
 * [DINOMO](https://sekwonlee.github.io/publications/vldb23_dinomo), our work on an elastic high-performance key-value store for disaggregated persistent memory, has been accepted to <b>VLDB 2023 (PVLDB 2022)</b>.